 In the fall of 2019, the National Farm to Institution Collaborative launched a 1-year pilot project, sponsored by USDA AMS, to identify key farm impact metrics that can be used by farm to institution practitioners across the country.
 Through this project our consortium of farm to institution leaders from across the supply chain has identified the following metrics:

 2019-2020 Pilot Project

-Through this project our consortium of farm to institution stakeholders from across the supply chain will:
+Through this project our consortium of farm to institution leaders from across the supply chain:

 Pilot Steering Committee